h-REA/hREA/docs/README.md

 An `npm start` will boot up all development services needed to rebuild the project in realtime.
 The scripts in `package.json` are self-documenting and can be used as a reference if you wish to run more fine-grained commands.

 - [GraphiQL query interface](apps/holorea-graphql-explorer) backed by the [ValueFlows GraphQL spec](https://github.com/valueflows/vf-graphql/) at `http://localhost:3000`
-- Holochain DNA HTTP interface at `http://localhost:4000`
+- Holochain app websocket RPC interface at `ws://localhost:4000`
-- Holochain DNA websocket RPC interface at `ws://localhost:4001`
+- Holochain admin websocket RPC interface running on a random port, controlled via `hc s call`
 - TypeScript compiler daemon for rebuilding `vf-graphql-holochain` browser module upon changes

 :TODO: integrate realtime rebuilding of Rust crates